• Skip to primary navigation

 Instructions

 1. Rinse the lentils and sort through them for little pebbles.
-Cover with about 3 inches of water in a medium stock pot.
+Add enough water to cover the lentils and rice by about 3 inches.

 2. Turn the heat to high.
 Once the pot of water and lentils comes to a boil, turn the heat to medium and boil uncovered for about 10 to 15 minutes.

-4. Start testing the lentils for doneness around the 10 minute mark.
+4. Start testing the lentils for doneness before the 10 minute mark.
 The lentils are ready once they are unpleasantly al dente.
-You should be able to chew one (it should be somewhat soft), but it should still be gritty and mealy.
+You should be able to chew one (it should be somewhat soft and no longer hard in the center), but it should still be gritty and mealy.

 5. Once the lentils are ready, strain them and rinse them until the water runs clear. *